sondero-ai/mixit/README.md

 ## 📄 License

-MIT License - Free for personal and commercial use.
+**Personal Use Only** - This software is free for personal, non-commercial use.
+Redistribution or sale is prohibited.

 ---